codingben/maple-fighters/README.md

 ## Gameplay

-Feel free to play the demo [here](https://ukben.dev/maple-fighters).
+Feel free to play on the web platform [here](https://ukben.dev/maple-fighters).
 Please note that it is currently offline version.

 ## Screenshots